About

 I am an architect, a teacher, and a historian of objects, buildings, and landscapes.
 My work studies how spatial practices of power and resistance shape the modernity and coloniality of the Americas.
 I am co-founder of several collectives laboring to broaden the reach of architectural history, including the Feminist Art and Architecture Collaborative (where I was active 2013–2020), Detroit Resists, Nuestro Norte es el Sur, and the Settler Colonial City Project.
 I recently published my first two books, Modernity for the Masses: Antonio Bonet’s Dreams for Buenos Aires (UT Press, 2021) and Una Ruina al Revés (ARQ, 2021).
 Follow the links for more about my texts, actions, collaborations, and talks.
 My pronouns are she/ella.

 I am Associate Professor of Architecture at the Harvard Graduate School of Design (July 2022–present).
 There, I’m part of the Associated Faculty Committee of the Harvard Mellon Urban Initiative.
-In Spring 2024 I’ll be the Tsao Family Harvard GSD Affiliated Fellow at the American Academy in Rome.
-My work at Harvard has been supported by the HMUI, the David Rockefeller Center for Latin American Studies, and the Office of the Provost .
+I was the Spring 2024 Tsao Family Harvard GSD Affiliated Fellow at the American Academy in Rome.
+My work at Harvard has been supported by the Racial Equity and Anti-Racism Fund, the HMUI, the David Rockefeller Center for Latin American Studies, the Office of the Provost, and the Radcliffe Institute through a Junior Faculty Research Colloquia.

 I was previously Assistant Professor at the University of Michigan (2015–2022) where I held positions at the History of Art and Romance Languages and Literatures departments, and a dry appointment at the Taubman College of Architecture and Urban Planning.
 I was affiliated with the Institute for Research on Women and Gender and the Center for Latin American and Caribbean Studies.
 Also at UMich, I was the Charles P. Brauer Faculty Fellow at the Institute for the Humanities (2020–21) and co-director of the Decolonizing Pedagogies Workshop (2017–2021).